neuro4ml/neuro4ml.github.io/Week_8/2-Computing.md

 However, because multiple events may happen simultaneously, you either have to queue simultaneous events, introducing an error in time, or drop them entirely.
 This is theoretically problematic if your aim is a perfect simulation, but not necessarily a big issue if you have trained a noise robust network using some form of temporal jitter and synaptic dropout.

-This {abbr}`AER(address event representation)` scheme is therefore very widely used in neuromorphic systems.
+This AER scheme is therefore very widely used in neuromorphic systems.

 ```{figure} figures/ComputingPicture6.png
 :label: adress-event-pic